Looking for free things to do in Seattle? We got you (and your budget).

 You’ve heard of Little Free Libraries, but have you ever seen a Little Free Art Gallery?
 There is a Little Free Art Gallery in Queen Anne as well as one in Fremont near Rock Creek, and there very well may be more throughout Seattle as the idea catches on.
 These little stands look like Little Free Libraries except inside, instead of books, you’ll find miniature pieces of original artwork.
 You can take any artwork home with you for free, and even leave one of your own creations if you feel inspired.

-Take yourself on a public art tour through Fremont, Seattle’s quirkiest neighborhood.
-You can start with the lit-up neon Rapunzel in the Fremont Bridge tower (best viewed at night), followed by the J.P.
-Patches statue, then the Waiting for the Interurban just across the street, the massive Statue of Lenin a little further into town, and of course the famous Fremont Troll under the bridge.
-You can also check out the dinosaur hedges next to the Fremont Cut and the piece of the Berlin Wall that is just down the bridge from the Troll.
+Start in Fremont, Seattle’s quirkiest neighborhood and the home of the famous Fremont Troll under the Aurora Bridge.
+While you’re in the area you can also search for the lit-up neon Rapunzel in the Fremont Bridge tower (best viewed at night), the J.P.
+Patches statue and the Waiting for the Interurban just across the street, the Statue of Lenin a little further into town, and even a piece of the Berlin Wall that is down the street from the Troll.
+And be sure to check out these free events in Fremont that happen every year.

 35. See the best view of the city at Kerry Park